 Applications will be considered by the KKLF panel of Scientific Advisers and those shortlisted will be externally reviewed.
 Applications will be judged on the basis of the qualifications of the applicant, the details of the research proposed and the appropriateness of the host institution.
 Interviews for short-listed candidates will take place in London in the New Year.

-Invitations for applications
+Invitations for applications and application deadlines

 For further information and/or an application form contact firstname.lastname@example.org.